TBleess/Website_New/pages/9_Not_in_Menu/demography_summit_2018.md

 The price of In Person Attendee tickets will increase to $75.00 on October 26, 2018.

 The registration Fee includes 6 hours of Continuing Education Credits from the Colorado Board of Real Estate Appraisers.
-Please download the application form [here](https://docs.google.com/document/d/1ldKxlaMeXdu5bs0tPBGVcqPwvygnFDJpqXKkcH255zY/edit?usp=sharing)
+Please download the application form [here](https://docs.google.com/document/d/1ldKxlaMeXdu5bs0tPBGVcqPwvygnFDJpqXKkcH255zY) .

 **Note: The State Demography Office will not accept Continuing Education Applications submitted before November 2, 2018**

 Registration for the 2018 Annual Summit is open.
-Click [here](https://www.eventbrite.com/e/36th-annual-state-demography-summit-tickets-49899123622) to register.
+[Click here](https://www.eventbrite.com/e/36th-annual-state-demography-summit-tickets-49899123622) to register.

 **Questions?
 Please contact [adam.bickford@state.co.us](mailto:adam.bickford@state.co.us) for more information.**